 And while she’s out…

-While she is out, don’t just think it’s enough to simply keep the kids alive.
-Feed them dinner, bathe them and put them to bed, the same as you and your wife would any other evening.
+…don’t think it’s enough to simply keep the kids alive.
+Feed them dinner, bathe them and put them to bed.
+KEEP THE SAME ROUTINE YOU AND YOUR WIFE WOULD HAVE ANY OTHER EVENING.

 Then, do something SUPER crazy.
 Ready?